lnalborczyk/neurogam/README.md

-# Precise temporal localisation of M/EEG effects with Bayesian generalised additive multilevel models
+# Precise temporal localisation of time-resolved effects with Bayesian generalised additive multilevel models

-The goal of `neurogam` is to provide utilities for estimating the onset and offset of effects in M/EEG data.
-The current version only includes the possibility of fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses) but will be extended in the future to support 2D temporal or spatiotemporal data.
+The goal of `neurogam` is to provide utilities for estimating the onset and offset of time-resolved effects, such as those found in M/EEG, pupillometry, or finger/mouse-tracking data (amongst others).
+The current version only allows fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses) but will be extended in the near future to support 2D temporal or spatiotemporal data.

 ## Installation